 Fat or oil does not dry.
-During the drying process, it beads up on the surface
+During the drying process, it beads up on the

-preparing meat and fish to make jerky.
+as possible when preparing meat and fish to make jerky.
 When making

 jerky from pork, it must be cooked and the fat removed before being

 dried.
 When you remove fat, you help eliminate more of the gamy

-Dog, chum and pink salmon are the least oily salmon and are best for drying in
+Dog, chum and pink salmon are the least oily salmon and are best for

-oven must be patted off.
+a dehydrator or oven must be patted off.